 “Kill those who are not Christian or Jewish: You must kill those who worship another god” (Exodus 22:20)

-Muslims have bent and twisted this text.
+Muslims have bent this text to serve their devious purposes.
 But if we did this with their Qur’an, they would threaten us with death (as per religion of peace).

 “Kill any friends or family that worships a god that is different from your own” (Deut.
 13:6-10)

-If after these revelations an Israelite went ahead to “serve other gods, which thou hast has not known” – which includes the stone deity of Mecca, he/she has broken the first law of God (“Hear O Israel: The LORD our God is one LORD”- Deut.
+If after these revelations an Israelite still went ahead to “worship other gods (gods that neither you nor your father’s have know” – which includes the stone deity of Mecca, he/she has broken the first law of God (“Hear O Israel: The LORD our God is one LORD”- Deut.
 6:4) and was to be cut off from the people of God.
-This is akin to Satan worship.

 On the other hand, Muslims have never seen their Allah and he has never appeared to anyone, yet they kill those who reject him.